mHamzaArain/microserviservices-architecture/README.md

 ### Flaws

 It is not golden key to address all problems although it has some demerits which needs to address utterly.
 1. Before to apply this architecture it is need to examine it considerably whether the microservices architecture is fair for your application where no high risk of security needed.
-As like numerous &  populous social media apps inclusively Tiktok, facebook, twitter adopted microservices architecture or semi adoption with combination of Monolithic Architecture.
+As like numerous and  populous social media apps inclusively Tiktok, facebook, twitter adopted microservices architecture or semi adoption with combination of Monolithic Architecture
 2. Although it may have lesser maintenance breakdown of host as compered to monolithic architectures does.
 3. A single service can be numerous which is not needed
 4. Too increase in services that lacks the team to whirl do tackle team has to record everything